 The government of British Columbia established standards for the certification and labelling of organically produced food in 1993, under the Food Choice and Disclosure Act of 1989.
-The program operate in coordination with the 300 member Certified Organic Alliance of B.C.
+The program is operated in coordination with the 300 member Certified Organic Alliance of B.C.
 One full-time staff person with the Ministry of Agriculture, Fisheries and Food is assigned to provide extension services on organic production techniques.
 It is estimated that there is currently a 15% per year growth in the number of organic farms in British Columbia.
 The British Columbia Ministry of Agriculture has also developed a general Agricultural Code of Practice in cooperation with BC Environment which is intended to promote environmentally responsible management practices regarding all aspects of farm operations.
-Farmers operating under the Code of Practice are exempted from the requirements of the Waste Management Act, and other environmental statutes.
-121 no government sanctioned certification and labelling program exists.
-Furthermore, significant funding revenues collected by the Ministry on behalf of general farm organizations are not available for Canadian Organic Growers and other sustainable agriculture organizations.
-122
+Farmers operating under the Code of Practice are exempted from the requirements of the Waste Management Act, and other environmental statutes.107